dsp-uga/Catherine/README.md

 ### Random Forest Classifier

-We are using the built-in random forest classifier in `pyspark.ml`.
+We used the built-in random forest classifier in `pyspark.ml`.
 Input the `.parquet` files obtained in previous part, and the classifier will output a list of prediction of malware classes for each document.

 #### Running